helasuno/webpage/docs/faq.md

 3. To help others learn how to create their own rudimentary scripting language and engage critically with the code.

-I make no claims, at all, that I have expertise in making scripting languages so this code is available for critique.
+I make no claims, at all, that this code is necessarily good or conformant with any professional or technical standards.
 I am more than happy for the code to be built upon, torn down, or used pedagogically to support a consideration of best or worst practices.